Neo42/blog/posts/react-performance-recipes.md

 ## So when should I `useMemo` and `useCallback`?

-Use `useCallback` when you want to avoid unnecessary re-renders caused by **referential inequality**, for example:
+Use `useCallback` when you want to avoid unnecessary re-renders caused by **referential inequality** of structural data types, for example:

 <HikeWithNoPreview>